Skel0t/rodent/README.md

 Rodent is a BVH traversal library and renderer implemented using the AnyDSL compiler framework (https://anydsl.github.io/).

+This fork integrates a denoising autoencoder into the renderer.

+**Note**: This branch is the preliminary version that integrates OIDN.
+Therefore, the code might not be as cleaned up as in the final version on the artic branch.

 # Building

-The dependencies are: CMake, AnyDSL, libpng, SDL2, and optionally the Embree sources for the benchmarking tools.
+The dependencies for Rodent are: CMake, AnyDSL, libpng, SDL2, and optionally the Embree sources for the benchmarking tools.

+Additional dependencies for the denoising are: OIDN.
+The build will fail if either of these is not installed.
+However, the denoising can work independently without the use of any of these libraries by native implementations in AnyDSL.

 Once the dependencies are installed, use the following commands to build the project:

     mkdir build